XarkLabs/Xosera/REFERENCE.md

 Bitmap display data starts at the VRAM address`XR_Px_DISP_ADDR`, and has no alignment restrictions.

 In 1-BPP bitmap mode with 8 pixels per word, each one of 2 colors selected with 4-bit foreground and background color index.
+This mode operates in a similar manner as to 1-BPP tile "text" mode, but with a unique 8x1 pixel pattern in two colors specified per word.

 <img src="./pics/wd_1-bpp_bitmap_word.svg">